■ Duties and responsibilities:

 Why access is important

-Depending on the arrangements made for continuity of patient care on your departure, not having ready access can also lead to questions about your ability to meet expectations set out in College policies or standards regarding follow-up patient care, and the proper retention, security, and destruction of records.
+Depending on the arrangements made for continuity of patient care on your departure, not having ready access can also lead to questions about your ability to meet expectations set out in College policies or standards regarding follow-up care, and the proper retention, security, and destruction of records.

 What can happen if you leave a practice and are not the custodian?

-If you leave a practice where you are not the custodian and you do not have a pre-existing agreement protecting your ability to access the records to which you contributed, some custodians will refuse to give you the records, copies of the records, or access to the records.
+If you leave a practice where you are not the custodian and you do not have a pre-existing agreement protecting your ability to access the records to which you contributed, some custodians may refuse to give you the records, copies of the records, or access to the records.
 You may need to make a formal request to the custodian, which can delay or impede your access.

 How can you ensure access to records?

-Even though it can be a difficult conversation, the best time to address future access to patient medical records is when you first join a practice.
+Even though it can sometimes be a difficult conversation, the best time to address future access to patient medical records is when you first join a practice.
 This will minimize the risk of future access issues if you ever leave the practice.

 If you are not the custodian, ensure you have an agreement stating that if you leave the practice or clinic, you are entitled to reasonable access to the parts of the medical records related to the care you provided.
+Many Colleges and some Privacy Commissioners require physicians in a group practice to have a written agreement at the outset that delineates responsibility for maintaining and transferring patient records upon physician departure from the group practice.

 When there is a change in practice ownership or membership, review the contract or agreement.